Are you planning to visit some of the 31 designated UK UNESCO World Heritage Sites?

 If you travel across to the west you will arrive at another UNESCO World Heritage Site – and the UK’s newest listed site.
 Marcelle a photojournalist tells us why it is her favourite place to visit in England.

 Durham is a beautiful city – best known perhaps for its University and its Cathedral.
-It is the 30th anniversary since they were awarded World Heritage status (along with a number of other sites in the UK).
+In 2016 when I visited it was the 30th anniversary since they were awarded World Heritage status (along with a number of other sites in the UK).
 Durham has a great personality and a wonderful history.
 There are lots of things to see and do.

 Durham has plenty of restaurants to stop at and refuel (we had a lovely cuppa at Vennels Café – Saddlers Yard, 71 Rear of Saddlers Street and down a little alley!)

 We used the park and ride facility which made it a lot easier to get into Durham centre -we were glad we did as it was rather busy.
 There are 3 park and ride car parks situated on the key routes into the city once parked up you get free parking with the bus ticket which only cost £2 pp. Bargain!